itziakos/trait-documenter/README.rst

 Trait-Documenter
 ================

-Trait-Documenter is an autodoc extension to allow trait definition to be properly rendered in sphinx.
+Trait-Documenter is an autodoc extension to allow trait definitions to be properly rendered in sphinx.

 Installation